rafael-sanz/qsAPI/README.md

 ## Usage
 ### Connecting with certificates
 The first step is to build a handler invoking the constructor of the class you will use containing the host parameters, this will attempt to connect to the Qlik Sense server.
+Just export from console the QlikSense certificate in portable format:
 ```python
 >>> qrs=qsAPI.QRS(proxy=’hostname', certificate='path\\client.pem')
 ```